Here For You JH

-A community campaign to raise awareness of mental health resources using public art displays, distribution of illustrated products, and multi-media storytelling.
+Using public art displays, distribution of illustrated products, and multi-media storytelling to connect mental health

 $5500